Does a Well Need a Foot Valve?

 - Female: Threaded on the inside to connect with piping that has threading on the outside.

 - Flanged: Flanged connections are more suitable for industrial, high-pressure applications.
-Two common classes for foot valves are ANSI 125 and 150.
+They range in size from DN50 to DN100.

 Materials

 A foot valve remains submerged in water for the duration of its lifetime.
 Therefore, the material chosen needs to be rust and corrosion-resistant.
-Common materials for foot valves are heavy-duty cast iron, stainless steel, bronze, and PVC.
+Common materials for foot valves are stainless steel and brass.

 Well foot valve installation

-Foot valves are appropriate for shallow and deep wells, whether using a one- or two-line jet pump (Figure 2).
+Foot valves are appropriate for shallow and deep wells, whether using a one- or two-line jet pump (Figure 3).
 Also, submersible pumps use check valves.
+Read our well pump check valve article for more information on check valves in wells in general.

 Before installing a well foot valve: